 udevdevice manager to monitor connected devices, and enables both static and dynamic tuning of system settings.
 You can use the

-powertop2tuned utility, you can create custom Tuned profiles from
+powertop2tuned utility, you can create custom TuneD profiles from

 PowerTOPsuggestions.
-For information on the
+For information about the

 powertop2tunedutility, see Optimizing power consumption.

 It is provided by the

 procps-ngpackage.
 Using this tool, you can view the detailed information about processes, memory, paging, block I/O, traps, and CPU activity.

 $ vmstat procs -----------memory---------- ---swap-- -----io---- -system-- ------cpu----- r b swpd free buff cache si so bi bo in cs us sy id wa st 1 0 0 5805576 380856 4852848 0 0 119 73 814 640 2 2 96 0 0

 vmstat -acommand, you can display active and inactive memory.
 For more information about other

 vmstat, but only for monitoring I/O on block devices.
 It also provides more verbose output and statistics.